 Objectives and Key Results

-How to run the OKR workshop
+How to run an OKR workshop

 1. Before the meeting, invite everyone to submit their top objective for the team to achieve in the next quarter.
-An objective is a qualitative and aspirational "end-state".
-For example: Launch the best possible version of Workshop Tactics beta.
+An objective is a qualitative and aspirational “end-state”.

 4. List as many metrics as you can in 10 minutes.
 They should show you’re closer to achieving the objective.